 English LPP at Ryerson University

-The Law Practice Program at Ryerson University will run from the end of August 2016 to the end of April 2017.
-The training course component will run from the end of August to the end of December 2016, and the work placements will run from early January to the end of April 2017.
+If approved, the Law Practice Program at Ryerson University will run from the end of August 2017 to the end of April 2018.
+The training course component will run from the end of August to the end of December 2017, and the work placements will run from early January to the end of April 2018.
 The LPP at Ryerson replicates the experience of working in a law firm using interactive web-based modules and digital simulation tools.
 The training course component of the LPP at Ryerson is offered largely online.
 However, candidates will be required to attend in person in Toronto for approximately three weeks.
-Once finalized, specific dates will be posted in early 2016 on the "Dates to Remember" page.
+Pending a decision by Convocation, specific dates will be posted in early 2017 on the "Dates to Remember" page.

 Candidates are also encouraged to regularly consult Ryerson University’s Law Practice Program for more information.

 If approved, the Law Practice Program at the University of Ottawa will be held from early September 2017 to the end of April 2018.
 The training course component will run from early September to the end of December 2017 and the work placements will run from early January to the end of April 2018.
 The LPP at the University of Ottawa provides intensive, hands-on training in a smaller group format.
 Candidates are required to attend in person in Ottawa for the duration of the four-month training course.
 Pending a decision from Convocation, specific dates for the LPP at the University of Ottawa will be posted in early 2017 on the “Dates to Remember” page.
 Candidates are to note there will be a mandatory online orientation during the last week of August 2016.